 - Google Chrome (latest version)

 Backup and disaster recovery

 As a part of Azure, Custom Vision Service has components that are maintained across multiple regions.
 Service zones and regions are used by all of our services to provide continued service to our customers.
 For more information on zones and regions, see Azure regions.
 If you need additional information or have any issues, contact support.

 Data privacy and security

-As with all of the Cognitive Services, developers using the Custom Vision service should be aware of Microsoft's policies on customer data.
-See the Cognitive Services page on the Microsoft Trust Center to learn more.
+As with all of the Azure AI services, developers using the Custom Vision service should be aware of Microsoft's policies on customer data.
+See the Azure AI services page on the Microsoft Trust Center to learn more.

 Custom Vision primarily doesn't replicate data out of the specified region, except for one region,